Soccer-Man Utd agree fee for Everton's Lukaku - club

 British media reported that the fee for the 24-year-old would be around 75 million pounds ($97.28 million), making him the club's second most expensive signing after last year's world record deal for French midfielder Paul Pogba.

-($1 = 0.7710 pounds) (Editing by John O'Brien)
+$1 = 0.7710 pounds Editing by John O'Brien